Sex and Consent

 People with disability have a right to have sex and feel good about it.
 There are also lots of other ways to be intimate in a relationship without having sex.
 For example, holding hands, cuddling and kissing.

-Limitations for people with disability
+Adjustments for people with a disability

 Fact: Many people with disability can and do have sex.
 One of the biggest barriers to expressing your sexuality can often be what other people think.

-- sex toys
+- using sex toys like vibrators for pleasure

 What is consent?

-Sexual consent is when two people agree to have sex.
-Consent can be verbal – like someone saying ‘yes,’ or it can be non-verbal – like someone nodding their head or giving a thumbs up in response to a clear question about whether they want to have sex.
+Consent can be verbal – like someone saying ‘yes’ when you ask if they want to have sex, or it can be non-verbal – like someone nodding their head or giving a thumbs up in response to a clear question about whether they want to have sex.

 Remember!